7 HVAC PREVENTIVE MAINTENANCE TIPS

 Why is this tip number one?
 Because its easy to do, inexpensive and can have a big impact on the health of your HVAC system.
 A clean filter can reduce your energy usage by as much as 15 percent.

-2. Clear the drainage hole.
-Air conditioners commonly have a drainage hole located at their cabinet’s base.
-The hole is commonly located beneath the evaporator fins.
-In order for your air conditioner to work efficiently, this hole must be kept clean.
-While the hole may be too small for you to clean out manually, a paper clip or small piece of wire works great.
+Air conditioners commonly have a condensate line, located at their cabinet’s base.
+The line is usually white 3/4″ pvc pipe commonly located beneath the evaporator fins.
+In order for your air conditioner to work efficiently, this line must be kept clear of debrisso water can flow freely.

 3. Drying out your dehumidifier.
 Depending on the time of year, a dehumidifier can be invaluable.
 To be sure it’s working at maximum capacity, remove the outer casing and allow your system to dry out.
 Once the system is dry, vacuum the entire unit to remove excess dirt and debris before reassembling it.